hpssjellis/maker100-eco/README.md

-# One Hour Conference Session using the XiaoEsp32s3-sense
+# One Hour Session using the XiaoEsp32s3-sense
 Note: soldered headers not needed, but a cell phone or webCam laptop is needed